ai-bearing/ai-bearing1.github.io/docs/README.md

 ## About
 Hi.
 I'm Avinash.
 Welcome to my website!
 There isn't a lot here, but I promise it's pretty cool nonetheless.

-## Why the website name?
-Originally I wanted it to be "aiyering", but unfortunately that was taken, so this was the next closest name that worked.

 ## Who I am
 I am a math and econ student at Occidental College.
 I'm going to be using this website to document some things I've done or am doing.
-Class notes, posts, etc., all are fair game
+Class notes, blog posts and pontifications, and the like.
+I hope you find them mildly interesting!

 ## Interests
 - Abstract Algebra and Topology